13479776/statTarget/README.md

 1 If you did not install the R software yet,you can download R >= 3.3.0  from https://www.r-project.org

-2 Install the package "statTarget" at the CRAN
+2 Install the package "statTarget" at the Bioconductor

   For Windows PC, copy this code into R